 If you don't pay your real property taxes in Michigan, you'll forfeit your home to the county treasurer.
-This means that the county or other government entity can then start the process to foreclose on the home and eventually sell it to a new owner.
+The county or other government entity can then start a process to foreclose on the home and eventually sell it to a new owner.

 When you don't pay your Michigan property taxes, you'll forfeit your property to the county treasurer on March 1st the year after you become delinquent on the taxes, which is the second year of the delinquency.
 The foreclosing government entity will then begin a foreclosure action in court.
 The court will enter a judgment of foreclosure, typically in late March of the following year (the third year of the delinquency).

-Once the home is foreclosed, it can be sold to a new owner.
+Once the home is foreclosed, it can be sold to a new owner, and the county may keep the profits.
+Most states refund the surplus, but Michigan is among a few states that allow the government to keep the profits.
 (To get details on the tax forfeiture and foreclosure process in Michigan, see What Happens If I Don't Pay Property Taxes in Michigan.)

 Under Michigan law, you will get approximately one year after the forfeiture to redeem your home.
 Specifically, you can redeem your home: